Domian was a landmark German radio and TV show, hosted by Jürgen Domian (born on 21. December 1957) on German public radio station EinsLive.

-- Last Name Basis: Most people refer to Jürgen Domian by that way.
+- Last-Name Basis: Most people refer to Jürgen as Domian.

 - Malaproper: For some reason some callers mispronounce his name as Dominan.
 Usually lampshaded by Domian.

-- Minimalist Cast: Host Jürgen Domian, subverted as he has a skilled team of journalists and psychologists to back him up.
+- Minimalist Cast: Host Jürgen Domian, subverted as he had a team of journalists and psychologists to back him up.

 - Nice Guy: Jürgen Domian possibly is one of the most recognized Nice Guys in German TV history.
 Combined this persona with his Cultured Badass appeal.